riezahughes/astro-portfolio-setup/README.md

 - ts-jest configuration
 - github action runners for all tests
 - eslint and prettier support
+- [vitebook](https://vitebook.dev/) added to the project to try out something that's lighter/different than storybook.

 There'll be more than just this.
 For example, a plan to build using emotion and storybook is one of the big things i want to do.
 For now i'll keep the list simple.